VMBlakelock/saute-and-skewers-greekfood/README.md

  - log into the site easily.
  - log out successfully.
  - have buttons to click to login, log out and submit data.
+ - view other members recipes.
  - be able to add my own recipes to the site.
- - add recipes in an functional fashion.
  - edit my recipes if a mistake is made.
+ - be able to cancel a recipe if I change my mind.
  - be able to delete my recipes should I wish.
+ - be notified of all my interactive actions.

 ### Admin User

 As an admin user I want to:
 - have full access to the site to ensure all content is viable.
 - have access to be able to add more of my own recipes to the site.
-- edit any content posted by me or by users of the site.
+- edit any content posted by me.
-- have access to delete dormant or incomplete entries added to the site.
+- have access to delete all users entries if incomplete and/or are not suitable for the site.

 ### Website Owner

 The website owner would like users of the website to:
 -  Interact with the site.
+-  Enjoy the site.
--  Enjoy the site and use it as a useful tool to find Greek food recipes.
+-  Find the site a useful tool to find Greek food recipes.
 -  Contribute to the site to create a vast selection of interesting data.

 The website owner would like the website design to:
-- be clean and crisp looking with colors and a theme that portrays Greek Culture.
+- be clean and crisp with visuals that use the Greek colours and theme and that portrays Greek Culture.
 - have Greek images that creates an instant attraction to the site.
 - have whitespace to create flow.
+- be easy to navigate.
 - have a footer containing social media icon links.

 <hr>